Bluesky

 This site was hand-written in vim with love

 Vim is what I use to write anything that's not GdScript.
-There's nothing wrong with using notepad++ or whatever else.
-Even Microsoft Notepad won't make me hate you.
-I'm accepting of all text editors and most IDEs, but know nothing's going to stop me from continuing to use vim to make changes to this site.
+There's nothing wrong with using notepad++ or whatever else, even Microsoft Notepad.

 Admittedly, I don't know a lot to make full use of vim.
 There is a chance that contributes to why versions of this site take so long to push out.